 And I provide private care at Frances Perry House, Epworth Freemasons, and St Vincent’s Private.

 Dr.Sushen Naidoo, Obstetrician & Gynaecologist consulting from Fertile Ground Health Group

 Sushen genuinely believes it is a privilege to be involved in a family’s pregnancy and birth.
 He values his time with his patients and his strength in communication and temperament ensure meaningful, informative and reassuring consultations.
 It is his aim and pleasure to see anxious and stressed couples leave a consultation feeling more confident.
 Sushen aims to foster long lasting relationships and hopes to be involved in care of families long after meeting their babies.

-We hope you enjoy this Finding Fertility podcast interview by Naturopath Gina Fox with Acupuncturist Jo Sharkey and Massage Therapist & Birth Attendant Fiona Harrison on everything you wanted to know about birth preparation and natural induction techniques.
+We hope you enjoy this Finding Fertility podcast interview by Naturopath Gina Foxwith Acupuncturist Jo Sharkey and Massage Therapist & Birth Attendant Fiona Harrison on everything you wanted to know about natural induction and birth preparation techniques.

 At Fertile Ground we’re receiving more and more referrals from midwives and obstetricians to encourage going into labour naturally, using acupuncture, massage and other techniques that have become increasingly popular.
 With more questions than ever being asked, we thought it was time to share everything you needed to know to prepare your body and mind for labour and birth.